MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 * Pitch Data - Pitch data can be shown on the game screen, See the [coordinates readme file](/coordinates/README.md) for details.
 In addition, the `short` and `long` pitch description can be changed in data/pitches.py

 * Previous Play Data - Data for the previous play can be shown on the game screen.
 See the [coordinates readme file](/coordinates/README.md) for details.
-Long and short play descriptions can be changed in data/plays.py **NOTE** Because play result data is ephemeral, not every play result will be displayed.
+Long and short play descriptions can be changed in data/plays.py
+  * **NOTE:** Because play result data is ephemeral, not every play result will be displayed.
 Situations like a mound visit, injury, or other timeout immediately following a play often cause the play result to be immediately replaced on the MLB API.

 ### Flags